-Don’t let bad credit prohibit you from taking advantage of these records lows.
+But don’t let bad credit prohibit you from taking advantage of record-low mortgage interest rates.
 Getting approved for a mortgage loan with less than perfect credit is not impossible but it will take some work.

 Here are several tips to get approved for mortgage loan with bad credit:

 3. Show Steady Employment and Income.
-Lenders like to see a steady income and getting a bad credit mortgage can be made simpler with a stable and steady work history.
+Lenders like to see a steady income.
+Getting a bad credit mortgage can be made simpler with a stable and steady work history.
 You should be on the job 2 or more years.
 If you are self-employed you must be able to show good financial statements for 2 or more years.

 4. Bank Statements.
 Whether you earn a salary, are a wage earner or self-employed be prepared to provide bank statements showing regular deposits and a savings account.
 Some lenders may require up to 12 months of bank statements.
 Try to avoid excessive overdrafts and negative account balances.
 Be prepared to explain any negative information to the mortgage lender.

 5. Save a down payment.
 A low credit score will matter less the higher your down payment.
-At least a 10% down payment may be required for most loans, unless you go FHA.
-But the more you can put towards a down payment; for instance , 20% or even 25%, lenders will view you as a lower risk.
+At least a 10% down payment may be required for most loans, unless you go with an FHA, VA or USDA mortgage loan.
+Putting a substantial down payment like 20 percent or more helps lenders view you as a low risk applicant.
 It’s all about the level of risk a lender must take on; the lower the risk, the better chance of getting approved.

-7. Manage Debt.
+10. Manage Debt.
 Avoid late payments, continue to pay your bills on time and avoid charging over 30% of your available credit limit on your accounts.
-Lower balances on your credit accounts compared to the amount of credit you have available will not only improve your credit score, it will show lenders you management credit as well as debt well.
+Lower balances on your credit accounts compared to the amount of credit you have available will not only improve your credit score, it will show lenders you practice good credit management.
 A bad credit mortgage will be much easier to obtain if all of your obligations are being managed and paid on time.